IgorVaryvoda/Help-Ukraine/src/help/README.md

 - [Special Fundraising Account for Humanitarian Assistance to Ukrainians Affected by Russia’s Aggression](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-rahunok-dlya-gumanitarnoyi-dopomogi-ukrayintsyam-postrajdalim-vid-rosiyskoyi-agresiyi)
 - [📄A comprehensive list of resources](https://docs.google.com/document/d/1OlZIz-72A2xI2uUOFE07L5ObQGP4JDcXZ2vdIs2P9BQ/edit#) for refugees and people who want to help - groups and communities all over the web with information for refugees and people who want to help them.
 - [UA Aid Centers](https://ua-aid-centers.com/).
 Send humanitarian supplies
+- [Dove of Peace for Ukraine](https://www.doveofpeace.ch/en).
+Swiss association founded with the aim of alleviating the suffering of the Ukrainian population affected by the war.
 - [Help Ukraine Center](https://helpukraine.center/).
 A Storage Center in Poland for humanitarian and medical aid for Ukraine.
 - [Ukraine Now](https://www.ukrainenow.org/#googtrans(uk|en)) - a decentralized organization helping refugees.
 - [🗺️Mapa Help](https://mapahelp.me/) - a map where you can offer help with transport, food, places to stay for Ukrainian refugees.